nickbruun/hayai/README.md

 ## Developing hayai

 _hayai_ includes a (currently not at all very comprehensive) test suite for development.
-To use the test suite, pass a boolean true value as the `TEST` CMake variable:
+To use the test suite, pass a boolean true value as the `BUILD_HAYAI_TESTS` CMake variable:

     $ cd hayai
-    $ cmake -DTEST=true .
+    $ cmake -DBUILD_HAYAI_TESTS=true .
     $ make
     $ make test